Top of The Crops - Chamomile

 This tradition comes from the fact that, historically, chamomile was a strewing herb.
 Though not well suited to a high-traffic area, a chamomile lawn could make a lovely addition to a quieter portion of a sunny garden.

-Care Tips for Chamomile
+How to Care for Chamomile

 Watering